karinstahel/Papers-Past-Genre-Classification/README.md

 Two versions of the [end-to-end notebooks](https://github.com/karinstahel/Papers-Past-Genre-Classification/tree/main/end-to-end-notebook-files) are provided: including or excluding the TF-IDF feature.
 Including the TF-IDF feature is computationally expensive but improves precision for some genres.
 Further information is provided in the notebooks.

+The original labelled dataset of 4,628 articles used for this project is included as a pickle file in the [pipeline-files folder](https://github.com/karinstahel/Papers-Past-Genre-Classification/tree/main/pipeline-files).
+The filename is '20220110_PP_4628articles_labelled.pkl'.
+A user who wants to experiment with different feature sets or models without sampling and labelling new data can load this dataset into [Notebook 3: Linguistic Features and Text Statistics])https://github.com/karinstahel/Papers-Past-Genre-Classification/blob/main/pipeline-files/3%20PapersPast_GenreClassification_LinguisticFeatures.ipynb) and go from there.

 This project was carried out through the [UC Arts Digital Lab at the University of Canterbury](http://dh.canterbury.ac.nz/).

 ## The genre classification pipeline